NEET/JEE Coaching Scholarship

 Ans

-1. Kitchen waste like food, vegetable peel, fruits all that are biodegradable can be thrown directly in a compost pit and it turns into useful humus.
+1. Kitchen waste like food, vegetable peel, and fruits all that are biodegradable can be thrown directly in a compost pit and turned into useful humus.

-2. Papers waste like newspapers, magazines and textbooks, plastic waste like bottles, Tupperware containers should be reused or should be sent for recycling.
+2. Paper waste like newspapers, magazines and textbooks, plastic waste like bottles, Tupperware containers should be reused or should be sent for recycling.

-3. Biohazards waste like cotton, band-aid, used tampon, needles, injections should be disposed of properly in the designated waste are as they may carry disease-carrying pathogens.
+3. Biohazard waste like cotton, band-aids, used tampons, needles, and injections should be disposed of properly in the designated waste area as they may carry disease-carrying pathogens.

 4. Vegetable/fruit peels/rind should be placed near trees/plants so that on decomposition they enrich the soil with nutrients.